5 Coffee Hacks For Acid Reflux

 So, chicory tastes like coffee AND has gut health properties?
 Win, win!!

 Ok, enough of this non-coffee nonsense, if you’ve read this far you want the good stuff.
 You want to drink REAL coffee that tastes like REAL coffee and makes you feel like REAL coffee is supposed to make you feel, right?
 Unfortunately, it’s not that easy.
-But, there are a few hacks that may allow you to have your coffee and drink it too.
+But, there are 5 coffee hacks for acid reflux.

 Different styles of brewing can reduce the acidity released from the beans.
 Temperature seems to be a big difference maker here with Aeropress and drip style brewing at lower temperatures and thus releasing less acidity.
 For the lowest acid cup consider cold brew.
 This simple method creates a beautiful nuanced flavor with almost 70% less acidity than hot brewed coffees.